nikogura/nikogura.com/README.md

 * [Kubernetes Shell Functions](KubernetesShellFunctions.md) Kubernetes commands can get painful to type.
 These make it a lot easier to interact with a cluster.

 * [Talos Linux OIDC for AWS with Terraform](TalosAWSOIDC.md) Connect your Talos Kubernetes clusters to AWS via OIDC.

+* [GitOps](GitOps.md) kubectl apply and helm install are not GitOps.
+Why the distinction matters, what GitOps actually is, and why imperative cluster management is just SSH-ing into production with extra steps.

+* [FluxCD vs ArgoCD: Architectural Comparison](FluxVsArgoArchitecture.md) Deep architectural comparison of FluxCD and ArgoCD for Kubernetes platform engineers.
+Covers CRD models, state propagation, Argo's eight points of state divergence, controller deadlocks, and why Flux's distributed architecture avoids these failure modes.

 * [The Three Virtues of a Programmer](https://thethreevirtues.com/)  I didn't invent them.
 I didn't put them online, but Perl was my first programming language, and I feverently believe that these are virtues we should all embrace.